This post may contain affiliate links.

 Now you are ready to practice!

-On the first day show your child the index cards one at a time and ask him/her to read it.
+On the first day show your child the index cards in pocket 1, one at a time and ask him/her to read it.

 If the word is read correctly, move it to the next pocket (in this case, pocket 2).
 If the word is read incorrectly, read the word to the child and ask them to repeat it.
 That card will go back into the first pocket.

 Practice every day.
 As words are read correctly move them to the next pocket until they reach the ‘Done’ pocket.